Online Master’s Degree Programs in Community Mental Health Management

 Several factors continue to drive the need for counseling resources.
 Some of these include the rapid pace of technological and societal change that creates feelings of profound dislocation and alienation for some people, the recent and lingering disruption of the Covid-19 pandemic, and the high prevalence of substance abuse and addiction within the American populace.

 Community mental health is one framework in which mental health and related services are conceptualized and subsequently treated.
 According to the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration (SAMHSA), the genesis of the community mental health concept is attributable to the Community Mental Health Act of 1963.
 Before the passage of this act, individuals with mental illness in the U.S. were often institutionalized, and the quality of the care they received in such settings varied significantly.
-After 1963, the model of providing mental health treatment changed from institutionalization to the creation of mental health centers which began offering treatment and other services to people in the communities where they live and work.

 This shift in how mental health services are delivered resulted from a change in the theoretical foundation that informs how such services are conceptualized and then offered.
-The community mental health model is based upon the premise that communities are better able to create, operate and sustain the mental health facilities and programs needed to meet the needs of their population.
-The American Psychological Association defines community mental health as activities that promote mental health that are performed in the community instead of institutional settings.
+The community mental health model is based upon the premise that communities are better able to create, operate, and sustain the mental health facilities and programs needed to meet the needs of their population.
+The American Psychological Association defines community mental health as activities that promote mental health that are performed in the community instead of in institutional settings.

 Decades after the passage of the Community Mental Health Act, community mental health centers continue to play a vital role in the wellness of the communities they serve.
 A variety of staff often work at a community mental health center.
 These include social workers, psychiatrists, counselors, psychologists, and peer support specialists.
 These centers often serve as a critical resource and stopgap measure when other resources, such as psychiatric hospitals, state departments of public health-operated facilities, and private providers, are insufficient to meet the needs of both individuals and the broader local population.
-Such centers often provide critical referrals to other local service providers as well as directly contract with these other providers to provide services that effectively sustain a safety net in countless communities throughout the U.S.
+Such centers often provide critical referrals to other local service providers and directly contract with these other providers to provide services that effectively sustain a safety net in countless communities throughout the U.S.

 Read on to discover community mental health and related academic programs in the United States.